Making a heating pad at home

 - a microwave

-- Wet both towels with water, squeezing out the excess water until they’re just damp.
+- Wet both towels with water.
+Squeeze out the excess water until they’re just damp.

 - Put one towel in the ziplock bag, being sure to leave the bag open.
-Place the bag in the microwave and heat on high for two minutes.
+Place the bag in the microwave and heat on high for 2 minutes.

 - Remove the bag from the microwave.
 Be careful — it will be hot!
 Seal the ziplock bag, and wrap the other wet towel around the bag.